DataDog/datadog-cloudfoundry-buildpack/docker/Readme.md

 # Using Datadog with Docker in Cloud Foundry

 Cloud Foundry also supports running Docker containers.
-Setting up Datadog to monitor your Docker containers is done via the Dockerfile instead of a buildpack.
+Setting up Datadog to monitor your Docker containers is done via the Dockerfile instead of a buildpack, as buildpacks are unsupported.

 The following example coveres a simple flask app and provides more detail on how to get started.